 A: Yes.
 At least minimally.
 TriMark will request case details from your attorney and will work with them to determine if you qualify for car accident pre-settlement funding.
 And after you are approved, you and your attorney will both sign the funding agreement.

 A: No. All non-recourse legal funding requires a plaintiff to be represented by a contingent fee attorney.
 If your case is new, you can find a lawyer near you, or you may also consider utilizing one or more of our alternative funding options, which do not require attorney representation.

-Car accident loans represent a small portion of the future anticipated settlement proceeds of your pending or settled litigation.
-As such, it is YOUR money and you are free to use it however you see fit.
+A: No. Car accident loans represent a small portion of the future anticipated settlement proceeds of your pending or settled litigation.
+It is YOUR money, so you are free to use it however you see fit.

 Plus, no one knows your financial circumstances better than you.
-You can use the money to get caught up on past-due bills or pay monthly expenses like rent, co-pays, and medical expenses, car payments, insurance, groceries, prescriptions, utility bills or anything else you need.
+You can use the money to get caught up on past-due bills or pay monthly expenses like rent, co-pays, medical expenses, car payments, insurance, groceries, prescriptions, utility bills, or anything else you need.

-Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan from a bank.
-There are no credit checks and no monthly payment requirements either, so there is no credit bureau reporting or involvement ever.
+A: No. Car accident loans against a pending settlement are not the same as an extension of credit like a credit card or car loan from a bank.
+There are no credit checks or monthly payments, so there is no credit bureau reporting or involvement.

-This is also true in the event that you lose your case and don’t have to repay the cash advance.
+This is also true if you lose your case and don’t have to repay the cash advance.

-A: No. In fact, car accident lawsuit funding entails fewer risks and creates far less financial exposure than bank loans do.
+No. Car accident lawsuit funding entails fewer risks and less financial exposure than bank loans.